-Mr. Vasquez lives in the area along with his wife and children and is a proud member of the Humble community.
+Mr. Vasquez lives in the area along with his children and is a proud member of the Humble community.

 Jennifer Leon is in her fourth year of teaching at RSMS and 16th year of teaching band.
 She previously taught at Riverwood Middle School in Humble ISD.
 Mrs. Leon holds a Bachelor’s Degree in Music Education from McNeese State University in Lake Charles, Louisiana, where she studied clarinet with Jan Scott and was Drum Major for the Pride of McNeese Marching Band for two years.
 While at McNeese State, she played Bb and Eb Clarinet with the Lake Charles Symphony.
 She earned a Master’s Degree in Music from the prestigious University of North Texas College of Music, where she studied clarinet with James Gillespie and has a secondary concentration in conducting under the leadership of Dennis Fisher.
 There she also attended the Conducting Collegium with Eugene Corporon and Jack Stamp.